Our group is currently working on the following projects:

 Funded by: Marie Curie

-Comparative population genetics of Southern Ocean predators
+Population genetics of Southern Ocean predators

 Many animal populations have been strongly affected by anthropogenic influences, including direct exploitation and climate change.
 Also, many of the most rapid and profound environmental changes are currently being experienced at high latitudes.
 The amount of genetic variation within a species determines its capacity to respond to selection and hence to adapt to these changing pressures.
 However, a species’ adaptive potential is also likely to be influenced by its demographic history and contemporary levels of population genetic connectivity.
 Top-trophic high-latitude predators are likely to be among the first to display the impacts of environmental change because their prey are directly affected by bottom-up changes in the ecosystem.
 Consequently, it is of interest to understand how genetic variability, historical demography and population structure may interact to shape the future resilience of these species.
 Together with Dr Andy Lowther and Prof Kit Kovacs, we are using molecular markers to compare and contrast the circumpolar population structures and historical demographies of two key Southern Ocean predators, the Antarctic fur seal (Arctocephalus gazella) and macaroni penguin (Eudyptes chrysolophus).
 We will also evaluate the ‘krill surplus hypothesis’, which predicts that macaroni penguin populations may be in decline as a consequence of increasing competition for food with other top-predator species, such as the fur seals.